 With Jamstack, you separate the frontend, backend, and database layers.
 The front end is built using static site generators or frontend frameworks, while the backend and database are managed by third-party services or APIs.
 The resulting application is served as static files, which can be cached and served quickly.

 Up until 2022, the Jamstack growth was equalized with SSG adoption i.e. many defined the Jamstack exclusively by the frameworks used.

 Web Almanac 2022 report introduced the change where no longer frameworks are a part of the definition.
 Still, some of the earlier mentioned popular frameworks in Jamstack are widely used on Jamstack projects today as well.

 Apparently, Next.js and Nuxt.js are two of the biggest frameworks in the Jamstack community (other React static site generators as well).
 What may surprise you is the appearance of ASP.NET or PHP, but this is due to a change in defining Jamstack as an architectural approach rather than a list of specific tech you need to use in order for a project to be Jamstack (something we always claimed on this page).

 Dig more into 2022 Jamstack framework stats here.

 For your customers, that means fast performance and better UX overall.
 For your business, that means higher click-through rates (revenue) and better search engine ranking.

-To get you going easier and faster with your business, we’ve made the following Jamstack ecommerce boilerplates.
+To get you going more easily and faster with your business, we’ve made a couple of Jamstack ecommerce boilerplates here.